ryandawsonuk/JHopkinsAngularjs/README.md

 * Week 5 is on validation and testing (unit testing via Jasmine is unassessed optional material).

 ##Course projects
 Each week has a peer-reviewed exercise to demonstrate the concepts covered.
-The folders in this repository contain submissions for those assignments, together with the assignment instructios.
+The folders in this repository contain submissions for those assignments, together with the assignment instructios (in the README.md files).

 The final course project adds Angular to a website that wasn't using a JS framework (just ajax and bootstrap) and angularises all of the direct DOM manipulation code.
 This is the result - https://ryandawsonuk.github.io/JHopkinsAngularjs/module5/#/

 #Note to Coursera Community

 I am storing this in source control after completing the course for my own purposes.
-This is not intended for coursera students.
+This is not intended to help anyone break any coursera rules.
 If anyone from Coursera community is uncomfortable with this then I am happy to remove - if so please flag to me under the issues section.